 Do all competition levels use the same beam length?

 Yes.
 Most sanctioned competitions—from Level 1 to elite—use the 5-meter beam.
-The height may be adjusted for younger gymnasts.
+Height may be lowered for younger gymnasts.

 Can beginners train on regulation beams?

-They can, but it’s not always the safest option.
-Low or floor beams are better for building foundational confidence and control.
+Yes, but low or floor beams are safer for building early confidence and control.

 Why are home beams shorter?